IPESE/REHO/documentation/sections/3_Model.rst

     - The internal heat gains from occupancy,
     - The internal heat gains from electric appliances,
     - The heat exchange with the exterior,
-    - The solar gains from the irradiance.
+    - The solar gains from the irradiance,
+    - The demand profile for mobility.

 .. admonition:: Statistical profiles